 The Vulkan API will let us optimize our rendering to take advantage of tile-local memory and save power on tile-based renderers.

-A collection of attachments (e.g. depth and color) and the way they are used (e.g. shaders) is known in Vulkan as a Renderpass:
+A collection of attachments, for example, depth, and color.
+Also, the way they are used (shaders) is known in Vulkan as a Renderpass:

 Renderpasses consist of one or more Subpasses.
-In Vulkan, when defining a Renderpass and its attachments, we need to specify load and store operations, i.e. what to do with the attachment before and after rendering.
+In Vulkan, when defining a Renderpass and its attachments, we need to specify load and store operations that is, what to do with the attachment before and after rendering.
 We define these for each attachment.

 The load operation refers to what to do with the attachment before rendering.
 The available options are: